-The role of the supervisor is described in the degree regulations (paragraph 5.2) and the Code of Practice for Supervisors and Research Students (section 3.2).
-Postgraduate research students should receive a copy of the code during their induction interview with Graduate School staff and a copy is available on-line (link below).
+The role of the supervisor is described in the degree regulations (Section 33) and the Code of Practice for Supervisors and Research Students (section 3.2).
+Postgraduate research students will receive a copy of the code of practice during their induction interview with Graduate School staff and a copy is available on-line.
 Additionally the appointment of supervisors is also subject to the business rules of the University and these are enforced by the Registry.

 As with all the formal aspects of the registration of postgraduate research students, the authority to appoint supervisors rests with the College Postgraduate Studies Committee.
 However, on a day to day basis, this authority rests with the Director of Graduate School.
 As a result, all supervisor appointments are subject to approval by the Director of Graduate School.

 Supervisors may be principal, assistant or co-supervisors, and students may have one or more of these types of supervisor.
 Postgraduate research students can have 3 types of supervisor:

 Principal supervisors, sometimes know as first supervisors, have overall responsibility for the supervision of the student and are responsible to the Head of Graduate School for the student.
 They have institutional responsibility for the student e.g. contractual arrangements, arrangements for annual review etc. The principal supervisor must be a member of staff of the school in which the student is registered for study.

 Assistant supervisors, sometimes know as second supervisors, may be backup to the principal supervisor or may have day to day responsibility for the supervision of the student, and often supply complementary expertise.
 They contribute to the student’s annual reviews.
 Assistant supervisors need not be based in the same school as the student.